aquasecurity/trivy/docs/docs/configuration/filtering.md

 Total: 0 (UNKNOWN: 0, LOW: 0, MEDIUM: 0, HIGH: 0, CRITICAL: 0)

 ```
 </details>

+Note that if the `trivyignore` file is not in the main path, you can provide the path to the file throught he following flag `--ignorefile`.

 ## By Vulnerability Target
 |     Scanner      | Supported |